 - a.
 There is no longer an expectation that people will keep themselves in such work-fit condition that their body will not breakdown under the normal strains of the job they are doing. - b.
-We've reached the point where there is an expectation amongst some employees that the cost of therapeutic treatments for non-accident-related joint and muscle pain and stress will be automatically borne, not by themselves, (Medicare and private medical insurers) but by their employer. - c.
+We've reached the point where there is an expectation amongst some employees that the cost of therapeutic treatments for non-accident-related joint and muscle pain - and stress - will be automatically borne, not by themselves, (Medicare and private medical insurers) but by their employer. - c.
 We've removed from individuals the expectation that they, themselves, will maintain their bodies in work-fit condition without recourse to expensive medical and quasi medical interventions. - d.
 We've created the expectation that people with such epic 'injuries' as a herniated disc, will be placed on the receiving end of a grandiose therapeutic and retirement benefit scheme.
 Who wouldn't like \$500,000 as compensation for herniating a disc while lifting a box of files out of the boot of their car? - e.
-We've been reliant on a medical industry that has a chequered record in - diagnosing causation of personally-generated body system dysfunctions and - prescribing treatments that restore poor function to good in a timely and cost effective manner. - f.
-As a species we haven't yet cottoned on to the fact that only on the rarest of occasions can fitnessgenerated problems be successfully treated by pharmaceutical and passive manipulative therapy. - g.
+We've been reliant on a medical industry that has a chequered record in - · diagnosing causation of personally-generated body system dysfunctions and - prescribing treatments that restore poor function to good in a timely and cost effective manner. - f.
+As a general rule we haven't yet cottoned on to the fact that drugs and passive manipulative therapy are not the best frontline treatments for personally-generated fitness problems. - g.
 When it comes to measuring and managing risk, many corporate organisations have been asleep at the wheel, exposing themselves to all manner of unjustified workers compensation claims. - h.
 People are only too willing to blame work for the cause of their stress when likely as not the stress has been generated by multiple factors, not least the quality of their own thinking and their level of emotional resilience.